cmu-sei/crucible/docs/blueprint/index.md

 1. Navigate to the **Data Fields** tab.
 2. Click on the **Search Bar** and add the name of the data field desired.

-#### Organizations Tab
+#### Organizations

-On this tab, users will be able to add all the related organizations that are going to be used on the MSEL, as well as on the live exercise.
+On this tab, users will be able to add all the related [organizations](#glossary) that are going to be used on the MSEL, as well as on the live exercise.
 Here, organizations with their information are added.
 Additionally, users can create organizations from scratch or from a template.

 ![Blueprint Organizations Tab OE](../assets/img/blueprintOrganizations-v2.png)